Engineering-Research-and-Development/fiware-orion-pyspark-connector/README.md

 ### Known Issues

 - If some special character is sent from the Orion Broker (i.e Ü or ß) to the receiver, the utf-8 conversion will send it with the escape character *\\* which is not allowed by the JSON Decoder.
 This will rise an exception.
+- If the Orion Broker is continuously streaming while the connector is configuring, the multi-thread socket will save the HTTP Server socket as Apache Client, blocking the execution of the whole program.

 ## Roadmap